matthewmondilla/ai-basketball-carrying-violation-detector/part2.md

 The YOLOv8 model provides the **position vs. time series data** of the basketball, enabling us to derive the acceleration using numerical differentiation techniques.

-But first, I have to prepare the necessary and correct data!
+Next, we'll prepare the necessary and correct data!

 [Continue to Part 3: Data Preparation](part3.md)